 God knows we need something physical to remember what He’s done.
 When God answers a prayer so personally or does something incredible, we think we’ll never forget.
 But time ticks on and we forget.

 Keeping actual stones with notes and dates of what God has done helps us remember and thank God for his goodness.

-A thankful heart won’t just happen, but we can sure cultivate one.
-God commands it and we desperately need it.
+A thankful heart won’t just happen, but we can cultivate one.

 Give thanks to the Lord, for he is good.
 His love endures forever.
 Psalm 136:1